False confession: Police mindset

-Reid Technique
+Reid technique

-The Reid Technique of interrogating suspects was first introduced in the United States in the 1940s and 50s by former police officer, John Reid.
+The Reid technique of interrogating suspects was first introduced in the United States in the 1940s and 50s by former police officer John Reid.
 It was intended to replace the beatings that police frequently used to elicit information.
-The Technique involves a nine-step process.
-The first step involves directly confronting the suspect with a statement that it is known that he or she committed the crime.
+The technique involves a nine-step process.
+The first step involves directly confronting the suspect with a statement that it is known that they committed the crime.
 This would usually involve frequent interruptions when the suspect tried to speak.
-Researchers have found that police interrogators only allowed people to speak for an average 5.8 seconds before they interrupted.
+Researchers have found that police interrogators only allowed people to speak for an average of 5.8 seconds before they interrupted.
 Often, the police lie and describe non-existent evidence that points to the suspect as the offender.
 In the second step, the police present a hypothesis about why the suspect committed the crime.
 This explanation "minimizes the moral implications of the alleged offense or allows a suspect to save face by having a morally acceptable excuse for committing the crime."

-The Reid Technique went on to become the leading interrogation method used by law enforcement throughout the United States and led to countless confessions.
+The Reid technique went on to become the leading interrogation method used by law enforcement throughout the United States and led to countless confessions.
 In recent years, justice researchers found that not all of those confessions were legitimate and determined that the technique primarily relies on deception, coercion and aggressive confrontation to secure confessions.
 Despite this, in 2014, it was still popular with police interrogators even though subjects provide less information, and the strategy provides fewer true confessions and more false confessions than less confrontational interviewing techniques.

-In 2017, Wicklander-Zulawski & Associates, one of the biggest consulting groups responsible for training law enforcement officers throughout the United States announced that because of its coercive methods, it would no longer use the Reid Technique.
+In 2017, Wicklander-Zulawski & Associates, one of the biggest consulting groups responsible for training law enforcement officers throughout the United States, announced that because of its coercive methods, it would no longer use the Reid technique.